What Is Mindfulness?

 Want to Learn to be Mindful?

 Mindfulness meditation can be overwhelming.
 If you feel like you need some guidance, don’t hesitate to call us.
 There is no shame in needing a bit of extra support.
-Cristina Panaccione and Associates Counseling has two locations in the South Hills of Pittsburgh.
+Cristina Panaccione and Associates Counseling has three locations in the South Hills of Pittsburgh.
 We are currently accepting a limited number of new patients.
 So check out our videos to learn more about how we can help come out of therapy.

 Tiffany Song is a cognitive behavioral therapist at heart.
-However, she often incorporate other treatments (exposure, mindfulness, meditation, behavior modification, etc.) to meet her client’s needs.
+However, she often incorporates other treatments (exposure, mindfulness, meditation, behavior modification, etc.) to meet her client’s needs.
 She obtained her Master’s Degree in Social Work from the University of Pittsburgh in 2003.
 And has been a Licensed Clinical Social Worker since 2006.
-In 2011, she completed a 10 month intensive training in Cognitive Behavioral Therapy.
+In 2011, she completed a 10-month intensive training in Cognitive Behavioral Therapy.
 Over the course of her career, she has had the privilege of working with clients of various ages learn new ways of thinking.
 In doing this, they can live the lives that they want to live.